xhubio/nanook-website/docs/guide/equivalence/sections.md

 The filter section defines filter for test cases.
 The filter works only in the master test case.
 So if you have test cases which uses references, the filter in a referenced test case is not executed.

+## GeneratorSwitchSection

+The generator switch section defines generators to be switched off.
+So you can switch of generators on a test case level.

 # Single Row Sections

 Single row sections are sections which have only one row.